Charles Lazarus: Personal life

-In August 2013, Lazarus sold his duplex residence at 960 Fifth Avenue in Manhattan to billionaire Carlos Rodriguez-Pastor for $21 million.
+In August 2013, Lazarus sold his duplex residence at 960 Fifth Avenue in Manhattan to billionaire Carlos Rodríguez-Pastor for $21 million.

 Lazarus was married three times.
-He had two daughters with his first wife Udyss Lazarus: Ruth and Diane; they divorced in 1979.
+He had two daughters with his first wife, Udyss Lazarus; they divorced in 1979.
 His second wife Helen Singer Kaplan was a sex therapist.

 Charles and Helen were married until her death on August 17, 1995.
 His third wife was interior decorator Joan Regenbogen.

 Death

 Lazarus died of respiratory failure at Mount Sinai Hospital in New York City on March 22, 2018, at the age of 94.
-Lazarus' death occurred just one day before Toys "R" Us began liquidation sales in the United States.
+His death occurred just one day before Toys "R" Us began liquidation sales in the United States.